jsksxs360/event-coref-emnlp2022/README.md

-# event-coref

-A pipline model for event coreference resolution.
+# Improving Event Coreference Resolution Using Document-level and Topic-level Information

+This code was used in the paper:

+**"Improving Event Coreference Resolution Using Document-level and Topic-level Information"**
+Sheng Xu, Peifeng Li and Qiaoming Zhu.
+EMNLP 2022.

+A simple pipeline model implemented in PyTorch for resolving within-document event coreference.
+The model was trained and evaluated on the KBP corpus.

 ## Set up

 #### Requirements

-Set up a virtual environment and run:
+Set up a Python virtual environment and run:

 ```bash
 python3 -m pip install -r requirements.txt